Carpet Overview: Compare carpeting options before making the investment

 A lot of carpet problems stem from poor installation.
 Bad seaming, a too-thin pad and inadequate stretching can make a carpet look terrible within a few years.
 If you or a friend knows a great carpet installer, use that person instead of one provided by the carpet dealer.
 The installer will measure your house, tell you exactly how much carpet and pad to get, recommend a quality dealer, and pick up the carpet and deliver it on installation day.
 You can save yourself some money on the installation by removing the old carpet and pad yourself.
 Ask your installer how much you’ll save to see if it’s worthwhile.

-Get at least three estimates.
+Get at least three estimates before settling on the types of carpet that will work best for you.
 Tell every salesperson that you’ll be getting several estimates, and don’t discuss details about other carpet bids you’ve received.

 Have each carpet estimate include a flooring diagram that shows measurements and seam locations.